-Renal Impairment/Hyperkalemia/Hypotension when Tekturna is given in combination with ARBs or ACEI
+Renal Impairment/Hyperkalemia/Hypotension when Tekturna is given in combination with ARBs or ACEIs

-Tekturna is contraindicated in patients with diabetes who are receiving ARBs or ACEI because of the increased risk of renal impairment, hyperkalemia, and hypotension [see CONTRAINDICATIONS and Clinical Trials].
+Tekturna is contraindicated in patients with diabetes who are receiving ARBs or ACEIs because of the increased risk of renal impairment, hyperkalemia, and hypotension [see CONTRAINDICATIONS and Clinical Studies].

-Avoid use of Tekturna with ARBs or ACEI in patients with moderate renal impairment (GFR < 60 ml/min).
+Avoid use of Tekturna with ARBs or ACEIs in patients with moderate renal impairment (GFR < 60 ml/min).

 Impaired Renal Function

 Monitor renal function periodically in patients treated with Tekturna.
-Changes in renal function, including acute renal failure, can be caused by drugs that affect the renin-angiotensin system.
-Patients whose renal function may depend in part on the activity of the renin-angiotensin system (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or non-steroidal anti-inflammatory (NSAID) therapy may be at particular risk for developing acute renal failure on Tekturna [see CONTRAINDICATIONS, WARNINGS, Clinical Trials].
+Changes in renal function, including acute renal failure, can be caused by drugs that affect the renin-angiotensin-aldosterone system.
+Patients whose renal function may depend in part on the activity of the renin-angiotensin-aldosterone system (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or non-steroidal anti-inflammatory (NSAID) therapy may be at particular risk for developing acute renal failure on Tekturna [see CONTRAINDICATIONS, Clinical Studies].
 Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function.

 Monitor serum potassium periodically in patients receiving Tekturna.
-Drugs that affect the renin-angiotensin system can cause hyperkalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes, combination use with ARBs or ACEI [see CONTRAINDICATIONS, WARNINGS, Clinical Trials], NSAIDs, or potassium supplements or potassium sparing diuretics.
+Drugs that affect the renin-angiotensin-aldosterone system can cause hyperkalemia.
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes, combination use with ARBs or ACEIs [see CONTRAINDICATIONS and Clinical Studies], NSAIDs, or potassium supplements or potassium sparing diuretics.

 When aliskiren was given with cyclosporine or itraconazole, the blood concentrations of aliskiren were significantly increased.
 Avoid concomitant use of aliskiren with cyclosporine or itraconazole [see DRUG INTERACTIONS].